Need some help with that Pacific Northwest bucket list of adventures?

 The public pool features a 25-meter X 25-yard, 280,000 gallon pool.
 The water is treated with an ultraviolet system.
 Chlorine use is minimal and prevention from water-borne illnesses is optimal.
 Average water temperature is 83 degrees and splash “accessories” include a water slide, one-meter diving board, Wibit course and inner tubes!
 Also open to the public is the public fitness center with an array of equipment and a generous schedule of classes.
 This facility offers SilverSneakers and Silver&Fit, two great programs for eligible adults 65 and older.

-See their website for details about hours and fees (note: pool and locker rooms will be closed for maintenance from August 12-20).
+See their website for details about hours and fees.

 by Steve Berentson